femustafa/femustafa.github.io/_posts/2022-11-28-poem-patience.md

 Don't be silly, nothing is willy-nilly\
 You see that bright star?\
-Even it is at the mercy of a dark and wicked tsar.\ Night with all its might, makes the star bright\
+Even it is at the mercy of a dark and wicked tsar\ Night with all its might, makes the star bright\
 No wonder, its brightness is blessing of inevitable plight